Camera Support #10502

 If you need anything else please ask and I will be happy to provide it.

-#2 Updated by Davide Alberelli over 2 years ago
+#2 Updated by Davide Alberelli about 5 years ago

 I would be happy to provide it, as soon as I can install the program :)